 Tests Isolate A isolate B Greenish

 Colour of colony Creamy

 Shape of colony Circle and raised Round and flat

 Size of colony Tiny Small

 Cell shape Straight long rod Curve rod

-Gram's reaction +
+Gram's reaction + -

 Motility + +

 Catalase + +

-Oxidase + +
+Oxidase +

 Mr + -

 Vp -

-Indole - -
+Indole · · · -

 Urease - -

-Coagulase - < } -
+Coagulase - -

-Citrate utilization 4 +
+Citrate utilization + +

-Ammonia oxidation -
+Ammonia oxidation - -

-Nitrate reduction +
+Nitrate reduction - +

-Mannitol +/ +
+Mannitol + +

-Glucose ⟨) ∨ + -
+Glucose + -

 Sucrose + -

 Probable organism Bacillus spp Pseudomonas sp.

-Physiochemical parameters of degreaser contaminated freshwater Ecosystem of the Freshwater contaminated with oil Aquabreak, and Rigwash and enhance with the respective organisms were taken at constant interval of seven days for one month respectively.
-The total dissolved solids and P^H of the different samples were measured using a Multiple Hanna meter.
-The meter was calibrated and then used to measure the TDS and P^H of the samples which were put in a sterile 50 ml measuring beaker and this was done after every 7 days up to 28 (Figures 1 and 2).
-The Total Dissolved Solids (mg/l) in the sample which appear in a deceasing order implies that the array of chemical contaminant is decreasing [10,16].
+Physiochemical parameters of degreaser contaminated freshwater Ecosystem of the Freshwater contaminated with oil Aquabreak, and Rigwash and enhanced with the respective organisms were taken at constant interval of seven days for one month respectively.
+The total dissolved solids and pH of the different samples were measured using a Multiple Hanna meter.
+The meter was calibrated and then used to measure the TDS and pH of the samples which were put in a sterile 50 ml measuring beaker and this was done after every 7 days up to 28 days (Figures 1 and 2).
+The Total Dissolved Solids (mg/l) in the sample which appear in deceasing order implies that the array of chemical contaminant is decreasing [10,17].